milk-v/milkv.io/docs/duo/application-development/wiringx.md

 ### SPI Usage Example

-Here is an example of SPI communication
+Here is an example of SPI communication:

 ```c
 #include <stdio.h>